AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/interesting-moments-in-msc.md

 # Interesting Moments in MSC {#interesting-moments-in-msc}

-Interesting moments are the key to communicating with your sales team through Marketo Sales Connect.&nbsp;
+Interesting moments are the key to communicating with your sales team through Marketo Sales Connect.

 >[!NOTE]
 >